 Definition of RASP Security

-Defining what is Runtime Application Self-Protection (RASP) in Security is basically a server-side security software that sits inside an application and with runtime instrumentation it detects and block cyber attacks on applications and databases.
+Defining what is Runtime Application Self-Protection (RASP) in Security is basically a server-side security software that sits inside an application and with runtime instrumentation, it detects and blocks cyber attacks on applications and databases.

 A Runtime Application Self-Protection (RASP) Software or tool is capable of controlling application execution and detecting and preventing real-time attacks.

-In short, RASP security is all about detecting cyber-attacks on application in real time at run-time.
+In short, RASP security is all about detecting cyber-attacks on applications in real-time at run-time.

 How Does RASP Tools Solutions Work?